Language Translation

 Cora’s application was candid and compelling: she finds herself setting cases for trial and wants the training and confidence to do that work at the highest possible level for her clients.
 That kind of self-awareness and commitment to excellence this early in a career is exactly what these scholarships are designed to encourage and reward.

-Congratulations to Andrew, Chris, and Cora.
+Congratulations to Andrew, Christy, and Cora.
 Thank you to every IPDC member whose generosity makes these awards possible — and to all who applied this year.
 The strength of Indiana’s public defense community is reflected in the dedication of the people doing this work every single day.